safrazik/knockout-file-bindings/README.md

   // a special observable (optional)
   base64String: ko.observable(), // just the base64 string, without mime type or anything else

+  // you can have observable arrays for each of the properties above, useful in multiple file upload selection (see Multiple file Uploads section below)
+  // in the format of xxxArray: ko.observableArray(), /* e.g: */ fileArray: ko.observableArray(), base64StringArray: ko.observableArray(),
 });

 viewModel.fileData().text.subscribe(function(text){